rTao95/ECE1724_Project/Documents/Final_report.md

 ---

 No additional setup or configurations are required.
 Following these steps ensures that any user or instructor can build, run, and test the project seamlessly.

+## Lessons Learned and Concluding Remarks
+Throughout the development of this project, our team gained a deeper understanding of building a peer-to-peer (P2P) file distribution system.
+Initially, we experimented with direct broadcasting of files using a pub/sub mechanism and discovered the challenges of ensuring reliable, timely, and complete file transfers in a decentralized network.
+We learned that effectively handling chunked data distribution requires careful coordination: proper file chunk naming, robust metadata exchange for total chunks and file structure, and a strict approach to verifying the completeness of received data before reassembling files.

+Our team also recognized the importance of error handling, especially in asynchronous and distributed environments.
+Relying solely on broadcast messaging often meant dealing with duplicate chunks, missing chunks, or metadata arriving out of order.
+These scenarios taught us the value of maintaining a clear download state and only committing to final file assembly when all required data is confirmed.
+Moreover, we found it essential to handle partial or incomplete downloads gracefully and to avoid leaving users with empty or corrupt files.

+From a development standpoint, working with libp2p, Diesel or SQLx, and integrating various components into a unified system reinforced the value of modular code design, consistent naming conventions, and thorough testing.
+The complexity of asynchronous code and event-driven architectures taught us the importance of clear documentation, logging, and careful concurrency management to avoid race conditions and ensure predictable behavior.

+In conclusion, the project successfully achieved its objectives by creating a decentralized, secure, and efficient P2P file sharing system in Rust.
+The system fills a niche in the Rust ecosystem by providing a foundation that can be extended for more complex P2P applications.
+By using libp2p and gossipsub, the system enables users to upload, request, and distribute files chunk-by-chunk over a robust network, with features like node discovery, data redundancy, and user authentication.
+The lessons learned throughout the development process will inform our future work in the Rust ecosystem and beyond.